If you have a manuscript longer than a short story but shorter than a novel, hire a professional editor that specializes in editing novellas.

 3. Email me your manuscript.

-4. I edit it within 10 days, giving both small edits and big-picture edits.
+4. I edit it in two weeks, giving both small comments and big-picture comments.

 5. You ask me questions, we have a conversation about the manuscript, and you walk away with a vastly improved novella.